mciano/Credit_Risk_Analysis/README.md

 The testing data is then used to train models and make predictions.

 The following criteria are used to assess the model's performance:

+- Accuracy Score - This is just the percentage of right predictions, with 1 being 100% accurate and 0 being 0% accurate.
+- Precision Score - a metric for how reliable a positive classification is, with 1 being 100% and 0 being 0%.
+As an example, "I'm aware that the high-risk test was positive.
+How  likely is it that the loan will be high-risk?"
+- Recall Score - a measure of how many actual positives were accurately detected, with 1 being 100% correct and 0 being 0% correct.
+"I'm well aware that my loan is a high-risk investment.
+How likely is  that the test will be able to predict it?"